 Back-up Your Data File

-You should copy the data file and the previous copies to another storage device on a regular basis.
-This is important to allow you to get (most of) your data back if your computer hard-drive fails and unreadable.
+You should backup the data file and the previous copies from the Backup folder to another storage device on a regular basis.
+This is important to allow you to get your data back if your computer hard-drive fails and is unreadable.

 IMPORTANT: You should not use a cloud drive service as a way to share the data file with multiple users who might use Parts Tracker at the same time.
 This WILL cause data loss when users make changes at the same time – they will overwrite each other’s changes, or will only see their own changes (and if you operate like that for a long time you’ll end up with two very different sets of data).